SignorMercurio/cncamp_homework/README.md

 ### Note for Google Cloud Platform

-- Running `gcloud --quiet auth configure-docker` requires the service account to have the permission to create bucket. `Storage Admin` role works, but it's clearly not the least privilege you can grant.
+- Running `gcloud --quiet auth configure-docker` requires the service account to have the permission to create bucket.
+For instance, `Storage Admin` role works, but it's clearly not the least privilege you can grant.
 - You'll need `Kubernetes Engine Developer` role for your service account.
 - `secrets.GKE_PROJECT`: GKE's Project ID